SpartzInc/automation_object/docs/blue_prints/base_level_configurations.md

 __Description__: If you are having issues when interacting with the driver too quickly, you can throttle driver methods via this configuration.
 Then each method that is called will at the minimum take the time you define before returning.
-Time is defined in seconds
+Time is defined in seconds.

 __Example__:
 ```